-Delivered in partnership with Nottingham Trent University (NTU).
-Your degree will be delivered at Confetti and validated by NTU.
+Delivered in partnership with Nottingham Trent University (NTU); your degree will be taught at Confetti and validated by NTU.

 One year full-time, or two years part-time.
 Our part-time route is delivered predominantly outside of core business hours, helping you balance the demands of work alongside postgraduate study.

 Your degree will be delivered over 45 weeks between September to July, with six hours contact (full-time) or three hours (part-time) per week.

 Confetti Institute of Creative Technologies, Nottingham.